williycole/cb-site/content/blog/9-30-24-go-wsl-nvim.md

 ## Step 4: Setting Up Kickstart.nvim

-1. Before we get started here be sure to checkout my [dotfiles](https://github.com/williycole/dotfiles) incase you want to see the final result or need a reference along the way.
+1. Before we get started here,  be sure to checkout my [dotfiles](https://github.com/williycole/dotfiles) in case you want to see the final result or need a reference along the way.
 Also feel free to fork/clone them.
 2. Back up your existing Neovim configuration:

    ```shell